WorklifeBarometer/API/Index.md

 **ATTENTION:** When a new employee is created in Howdy, the mandatory field `Employee ID` must be specified.
 The employee ID is a unique key that identifies the employee and can be a number that already exists for the employee, for example from an accounting, HR or payroll system.
 The key can be up to fifty characters long and once it is filled in and saved, it can no longer be corrected (the field becomes "**Read Only**").
 The key can consist of numbers, letters and special characters.

-## Option 2
+## Integration API
-Second options is to use our [Integration API](./Documentation/API.md).
-This is a more advanced way to use our system but it give you more control over what data you share with us and when.
-To use our API you are required to enable it before hand by:
+The second option is to use our [Integration API](./Documentation/API.md).
+To use our API you are required to enable it beforehand:
 - Click **Company** in side menu
 - Navigate to **Integration** and **Turn On External Integration**
   - Turn on **Batch limit** and set the max difference to 25 (Recommended)